Remote Software Update

 - Manage automatic software updates using device groups

-Upload a package
+Upload a Package

 To upload a package to the platform, you must use the command:

-The command will deduce the release package informations using the informations provided in your rebar.config
+rebar3 grisp-io uploadThe command will deduce the release package information using the information provided in your rebar.config file.

 If the upload was successful, the following message should be displayed on your terminal: